cloudmesh-book/book-latex-2018/cloud-technologies/all.md

 compute-intensive jobs.
-HTCondor provides various features like (a) job queuing mechanism, (b) scheduling policy, (c) resource monitoring, (d) priority scheme and (e) resource management just as other full-featured batch systems.  ``Users submit their serial or parallel jobs to HTCondor,HTCondor places them into a queue, chooses when and where to run the jobs based upon a policy, carefully monitors their progress, and ultimately informs the user upon completion''.
-HTCondor can be used to manage a cluster of dedicated compute nodes.
-HTCondor uses unique mechanisms to harness wasted CPU power from idle desktop workstations. ``The ClassAd mechanism in HTCondor provides an extremely flexible and expressive framework for matching resource requests (jobs) with resource offers (machines).
-Jobs can easily state both job requirements and job preferences''.  ``HTCondor incorporates many of the emerging Grid and Cloud-based computing methodologies and protocols'' [@htcondor].
+HTCondor provides various features like (a) job queuing mechanism, (b) scheduling policy, (c) resource monitoring, (d) priority scheme and (e) resource management just as other full-featured batch systems.

+> ``Users submit their serial or parallel jobs to HTCondor,HTCondor
+> places them into a queue, chooses when and where to run the jobs
+> based upon a policy, carefully monitors their progress, and
+> ultimately informs the user upon completion''.

+HTCondor
+can be used to manage a cluster of dedicated compute nodes.
+HTCondor uses unique mechanisms to harness wasted CPU power from idle desktop workstations.

+> ``The ClassAd mechanism in HTCondor provides an extremely flexible
+> and expressive framework for matching resource requests (jobs) with
+> resource offers (machines).
+Jobs can easily state both job
+> requirements and job preferences.
+HTCondor incorporates many of the
+> emerging Grid and Cloud-based computing methodologies and
+> protocols'' [@htcondor].

-# SGE -o-
+# SGE :o:

 |          |                             |